-While searching the countries around the world that play golf, TSG regular columnist Scottish Bob took at another look at Golfing in South Africa and came across a country called The Kingdom of Eswatini!
+While searching the countries around the world that play golf, The Social Golfer’s regular columnist Scottish Bob took another look at Golfing in South Africa and came across a country called The Kingdom of Eswatini!

-As TSGers who read my golf articles know, I am always on the hunt for rare and exclusive places to play golf.
+As the Social Golfers who read my golf articles know, I am always on the hunt for rare and exclusive places to play golf.

 Golfing in South Africa – The Kingdom of Eswatini…

-Up until April the 19th 2018 the country was formally known as Swaziland, however, King Mswati III decided that he would change the name of his country to The Kingdom of Eswatini.
+Up until 19th April 2018, the country was formally known as Swaziland, however, King Mswati III decided that he would change the name of his country to The Kingdom of Eswatini.

 In fact, unlike a lot of other countries around the world that completely changed their name, he named Eswatini in their spoken native name for “Swaziland.”